eurolinux-enterprise-linux-sources/mysql-connector-java/src/docs/README.txt

-     * Setting rewriteBatchedStatements to true now causes CallableStatements with batched arguments to be re-written in the form CALL (...); CALL (...); ... to send the batch in as few client-server round trips as possible.
+     * Setting rewriteBatchedStatements to true now causes CallableStatements with batched arguments to be re-written in the form CALL (...); CALL (...); ... to send the batch in as few client/server round trips as possible.

-A.1.9.
+A.1.16.
 Changes in MySQL Connector/J 5.1.0 (11 April 2007)

    This is the first public alpha release of the current Connector/J 5.1 development branch, providing an insight to upcoming features.